Edwin Samuel Crump

 Edwin Samuel Crump CIE (born 6 July 1882, died 5 March 1961) was an English civil engineer specialising in hydraulics.

 Early life and education

-Crump was born in Wolverhampton, Staffordshire, England, the youngest child of Charles Crump and Clara Annie Crump (nee Gittoes).
+Crump was born in Wolverhampton, Staffordshire, England, the youngest child of Charles Crump and Clara Annie Crump (née Gittoes).
 His father Charles Crump was Chief Clerk, Northern Division, Great Western Railway Company, prominent football legislator and administrator, and committed Methodist.
 Edwin Crump was educated as a civil engineer at the Department of Engineering, Imperial College.

 Personal life

 Crump married Helen Elizabeth Jefferis in 1913 and had two sons, Anthony Jefferis Crump (born 1914) and Colin Edwin Crump (born 1916).

 Career and accomplishments

 Crump joined the Indian Service of Engineers in 1906 and was based in Punjab Province, British India.
 Here he was engaged in irrigation projects of the Punjab Water Station.
 During World War I Crump served as an engineer in South Africa.
 Crump retired from the Indian Service of Engineers in 1937.
 After returning to England, Crump joined in 1949 the newly established Hydraulics Research Station at Wallingford, Oxfordshire, part of the Hydraulic Research Organisation, Department of Scientific and Industrial Research.
 In 1952 he was promoted to Senior Scientific Officer, retiring in 1956.